 CEUs Through Publication -

-Research or technical papers applicable to accident investigation or reconstruction prepared by the accredited individual may be eligible for up to five (5) CEUs per paper.
+Research or technical papers applicable to accident investigation or reconstruction prepared by the accredited individual may be eligible for up to CEUs.
 This provides the opportunity for the accredited reconstructionist to provide test data or other analysis to the field as well as being 'published' in the field.
-Some limiting conditions are:

 How Many CEUs Do I Have? -

-In the past, most delays dealing with the acquisition of CEUs have been associated with the submitting organization or entity.
+In the past, most delays dealing with the award of CEUs have been associated with the submitting organization or entity's delay in reporting the event to ACTAR.
 It is very important that organizers or presenters of programs or courses seeking CEU credit submit the required applications, fees and rosters in a timely manner.